bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

   - Jira will automatically add a reference to the PR in the ticket if you include the ticket number (e.g. EC-123) or a link to the ticket anywhere in the PR title or body.
 - Add appropriate reviewer(s).
-  - In most cases, this should be your pod.
-Each pod should have a GitHub team to simplify requesting reviews.
-The pod teams are named as follows:
+  - In most cases, this should be your team.
+Each team should have a GitHub team to simplify requesting reviews.
+The teams are named as follows:
-    - `@pod-{podAbbreviation}`: This will notify the entire pod, including product, design, QA and development
+    - `@team-{teamAbbreviation}`: This will notify the entire team, including product, design, QA and development
-    - `@pod-{podAbbreviation}-dev`: This will notify or assign for code review the software engineers within the pod
+    - `@team-{teamAbbreviation}-dev`: This will notify or assign for code review the software engineers within the team
-    - `@pod-{podAbbreviation}-qa`: This will notify or assign for code review the QA engineers/SDET(s) within the pod
+    - `@team-{teamAbbreviation}-qa`: This will notify or assign for code review the QA engineers/SDET(s) within the team
   - For design changes, tag `@dept-design`
   - Please use the
     [SME Yellowpages](https://bitwarden.atlassian.net/wiki/spaces/DEV/pages/195919928) to check if